 What used to take most people 30 days to refinance, now often takes 2+ months to finish.
 I’m much more zen today.
 So long as it eventually closes, I don’t mind if my refinance takes forever.
 Well, not really forever.
 But as long as the bank wants, so long as I’m not paying extra fees.

-Let me share with you the main reasons why having a long mortgage refinance process is actually a wonderful thing, especially for those who have Adjustable Rate Mortgages or are looking to refinance into an Adjustable Rate Mortgage.
+Let me share with you the main reasons why having a long mortgage refinance process is actually a wonderful thing.
+This is especially true for those who have Adjustable Rate Mortgages.

 Why A Long Mortgage Refinance Is Great